 A party must remit a filing fee when it files a claim, counterclaim, third party claim or cross claim.
 The cost of the filing fee is based on the amount in dispute and the number of arbitrators assigned to hear a case.
 Schedules of fees can be found in FINRA Rules [FINRA Rules 12900 through 12903](#), and [FINRA Rules 13900 through 13903](#).
-Also see the Award Information Sheet in the [DR Portal](#) for guidance on allocating hearing session fees.
+Also see the [Award Information Sheet](#) for guidance on allocating hearing session fees.